How to use Betaine HCl for safer travel with autoimmune diseaseMar 04, 2021

 This is actually pretty intuitive when we consider the common prevalence of things like Traveler’s constipation – you’re constipated because your body hit the pause button on digesting your dinner and decided to focus its energy on navigating your new circumstances: catching that plane, making your Exit turn-off, getting your tent set up, etc.

-OK, so low stomach acid is always a problem when it’s present, we know this.
+Low stomach acid is always a problem when it’s present, we know this.
 But it’s an even bigger problem when we’re travelling with an autoimmune disease and here’s why.

 When we change our geography, we expose ourselves to environmental stimuli that may be new and unfamiliar to our immune systems, and this recipe is not a good one when it comes to exerting control over the likelihood our overactive immune cells won’t work themselves into a tizzy and send us into a flare.